3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The lungs are the focus of this topic.
 The diaphragm and rib muscles extend and contract to draw breath into the lungs and expel it again.
-The lungs are like sponges filled with air instead of fluid and life depends on their ability to expand and contract normally.
-There is not a lot of extra room inside the chest so when something starts taking up space in the chest, the lungs cannot inflate to their natural extent.
-It becomes hard work to breathe and the patient’s focus becomes expanding the lung against limited space, sort of like trying to blow up a balloon that is too tight.
+In many ways the lungs are like sponges filled with air.
+Life depends on the ability of their small chambers to expand with new air and contract to expel used air.
+There is not a lot of extra room inside the chest cavity so when something (such as fluid) starts taking up space in the chest, the lungs do not have room to inflate to their natural capacity.
+Breathing becomes hard work and the patient’s focus becomes expanding the lung against limited space, sort of like trying to blow up a balloon that is too stiff.
+This fluid is not actually inside the lungs and generally does not lead to coughing or sputtering; it is instead surrounding the lungs making lung expansion difficult, leading to shallow rapid breaths and recruitment of the abdominal muscles to lend strength to the act of breathing

 TYPES OF FLUIDS

 The effort the patient is making to breathe will probably be the first sign of trouble and upon seeing this, your veterinarian is likely to recommend radiographs.
-Fluid in the chest will be obvious.
+On radiographs, fluid in the chest will be obvious.
 From there, the chest will need to be tapped with a needle and the fluid drained.
 This will create some relief for the patient as the lung will once again be able to expand.
 The fluid will most likely need to be sent to the lab for testing to determine the fluid type.
+If the patient is too distressed for radiographs, the chest may be immediately tapped to see if there is fluid pressure that can be relieved.
+After the fluid has been removed from the chest, new radiographs are often taken to see if there are any structures (such as masses or heart chamber enlargements) that have become visible now that overlying fluid is gone.

 WHAT IS LYMPH?